 IG model moms will buy your pricey expanded eye liner set – advertise the product directly to them..
 Who among your followers cannot afford?
 The 19 year olds working as cashiers.
 Advertise something less costly to them.

-You neither can offer gynecological service to males nor a vasectomy to lesbian couples.
+You neither can offer gynecological service to males nor a vasectomy to LGBTQ couples.

 Different sexes have different interests under your umbrella of offerings.